svx/gradle-quickstart/website/docs/quick-start-guides/technical-writer.md

 ## Preparing the Project

-Open your terminal or command prompt and clone the GitHub repository:
+Open your terminal or command prompt and clone the GitHub repository.

 ```shell
 git clone https://github.com/svx/gradle-hello-world.git
 ```

-Change into the *technical-writer-project*:
+Change into the `technical-writer-project` inside the cloned repository.

 ```shell title="CLI"
 cd technical-writer-project